reza-shahriari/Window/Docs/FR & NFR-En.md

 6. The ability to view the list of cars separately (for purchase and for rent, rented cars)
 7. Showing the remaining time of each rented car (suitable for planning for users who want to rent a car)
 8. Consider a place to store information about people and cars, people's records and uploaded photos
+9.	categorizing, filtering and displaying cars based on customer needs